 Many site owners have tried to make the banner less intrusive: smaller text, softer colors, a “continue browsing” implied-consent approach.
 But regulators across Europe and Asia have made it increasingly clear that dark patterns and soft opt-ins do not constitute valid consent.
 The only real solutions are either to invest heavily in consent management infrastructure — or to eliminate the need for consent entirely by stopping the collection of personal data in the first place.

 The short answer: a cookie consent banner is not legally required when your site does not set tracking cookies and does not collect personal data.
-Understanding exactly why gives you confidence to remove the banner without legal anxiety.
+Understanding exactly why gives you the confidence to remove the banner without legal anxiety.

 GDPR and the ePrivacy Directive (EU/EEA)

 GDPR applies to the processing of personal data.
-The ePrivacy Directive (often called the “Cookie Law”) specifically governs the storing of or access to information on a user’s device.
+The ePrivacy Directive — often called the “Cookie Law” — specifically governs the storing of or access to information on a user’s device.
 Together, they require consent when:

 • A cookie or similar identifier is stored on the user’s device, and